IBM/aspera-cli/docs/README.erb.md

 It implements a web hook for Faspex 5 and calls a script with the same environment variables as set by Faspex 4.
 Environment variables at set to the values provided by the web hook which are the same as Faspex 4 post-processing.

-It allows quickly migrating workflows from Faspex 4 to Faspex 5 while preserving scripts.
+It allows migrating workflows from Faspex 4 to Faspex 5 while preserving scripts.
 Nevertheless, on long term, a native approach shall be considered, such as using Aspera Orchestrator or other workflow engine, using Faspex 5 native web hooks or File Processing.

 It is invoked like this: